DOW

 S&P 500 Sector Performance

-Energy and Utilities were the strongest-performing sectors, while Consumer Discretionary and Materials lagged.
+Utilities and Health Care were the strongest sectors, while Communication Services and Consumer Discretionary lagged.

 S&P Sector Performance chart